 After submitting countless applications, you finally score an interview with a great company.
 The interview begins and questions start rolling in, but you draw a blank.
-We have all been there.
-Take your time to review these 8 most common questions, and you will be plenty prepared to reply without hesitation at your next interview.
+We've all been there.
+Take your time to review these 8 most common questions, and you will be prepared to reply without hesitation at your next interview.

 1. Tell me about yourself

 This is likely the first question you will be asked.
 Avoid talking about your personal interests and keep the answer brief.
-Treat this question like a summary by quickly explaining your education or training and most recent experiences and relate them to the position you have applied for.
+Treat this question like a summary by quickly explaining your education or training and most recent experiences, and then relate them to the position you have applied for.

 2. What is your greatest strength